In Defense Of My Use Of AI For Art, v 3.0

 With fanfiction, you are borrowing another creator's characters, worldbuilding, etc, without permission.
 The Tolkien Estate explicitly says "no fanfiction" [thankfully, they don't have a habit of going after archives/individuals].
 GRRM doesn't want you writing ASOIAF/GOT fanfiction and has publicly said so; Anne Rice has gotten upset enough over it that she's sued and cyberbullied fanfiction writers.
 I'll stop with those examples but there's more.
 Additionally, if you write RPF, you are shipping actors and [more often than not] writing them in sexually explicit scenarios without their consent.

-Would you rather have "real", human-made art from Hitler, or would you rather do it yourself with a text-to-art machine and not have to worry that the person making art of your blorbo is a neonazi, a p*do, etc, and using your money to fund their "lifestyle" and you forever have their bad vibes shitting up something you paid for once they show their ass?
+So in light of that, let me full-on Godwin this shit.
+Would you rather have "real", human-made art from Hitler, or would you rather do it yourself with a text-to-art machine and not have to worry that the person making art of your blorbo is an asshole and you forever have their bad vibes shitting up something you paid for?
+If I was making the kind of art in 2019 that I began making in the second half of 2024 once AI improved + my own photoediting abilities improved along with it, I could have avoided asking others to draw my blorbos and saved myself quite a bit of money.

 Which is part of the problem here.
 Right now, my observation has been that anti-AI hysteria is a way for people in fandom to use theoretical/fictional "artists put out of work" scenarios [it's not nearly as much as it's being spun] and cry "ethics" [when their own consumption/behavior is not the purest ever] to go after real people who are "acceptable targets" [marginalized people] where the attackers will get cancelled if they say their actual problem is that the person using AI [or falsely accused of using AI] is trans/queer, or BIPOC, or disabled/mentally ill/neurodivergent/etc, and the attacker/s are just using AI as an excuse to dogpile the marginalized fan/s.
 [A lot of people in fandom who claim to be progressive allies in public, are bigots behind closed doors.
 Ask me how I fucking know.]
 If you gave THAT MUCH of a shit about "ethics", really, you wouldn't be doing half the shit you're doing every day right now without even thinking about it, and you certainly wouldn't be dogpiling some marginalized person for making non-commercial art of their blorbos.